Mount Kailash Tibet, China Travel Guide

 Your visit benefits local communities.

-Ensure your actions avoid harmful practices.
+Ensure your actions steer clear of damaging practices.

 Support ConservationPromoting cultural sensitivity.

-Support local traditions through respectful engagement.
+Support local traditions through polite interaction.

 Behave appropriately in sacred spaces.